Augustinaoyinade/DSA-Data-Analysis-Capstone-Project-/README.md

 10. **Boost Discovery of High Potential Products**
     Use the **Rating × Review count metric** to continuously identify rising stars.
 Prioritize these in email campaigns, homepage spots, and seasonal promotions.

+## Limitations & Assumptions

+- **Assumed Revenue Calculation:**
+  Potential revenue was estimated using `Actual Price × Rating_Count`.
+This does not account for product returns, abandoned carts, or discounts actually applied at checkout.

+- **Discount Interpretation:**
+  Discount percentages were taken at face value without validating real-time market price changes or time-limited promo codes.

+- **Static Snapshot:**
+  Data reflects a specific point in time.
+Seasonal trends, flash sales, and new product launches may impact future performance and should be monitored continuously.

+## Next Steps / Further Analysis

+1. **Time-Series Analysis:**
+   Study product performance trends over time to identify seasonality, promotional impact, and lifecycle phases.

+2. **Sentiment Analysis on Reviews:**
+   Perform text analysis on customer reviews to uncover recurring themes, complaints, or feature requests for product improvement.

+3. **Analyze Profitability of Discounted Products:**
+Add cost information to see if heavily discounted products are still making a profit.
+This helps decide if offering big discounts is a good long-term strategy.

+5. **Customer Segmentation:**
+   Group buyers based on product preferences, price sensitivity, and review behavior to guide personalized marketing strategies.

+6. **Ad Performance Integration:**
+   Combine data with ad impressions, click-through rates (CTR), and conversions to understand what’s driving traffic and revenue beyond organic performance.

+7. **Competitor Benchmarking:**
+   Compare top products and brands against similar listings to understand what’s winning in saturated categories like Electronics.

+8. **Review Growth Tracking:**
+   Monitor how quickly products accumulate reviews after launch to estimate product visibility and customer engagement.